danielnilsson9/bbs-fw/PROTOCOL.md

 -------- | -------- | --------------
 63 XX    | 63 XX    | Target Speed (0 - 255)
 64 XX    | 64 XX    | Target Current % (0 - 100), percent of max current

-The values 0x0A and 0xFA could have special meaning.
-Before motor start 0xFA is sent and before it stops 0x0A seems to be sent.
-This could explain why during intialization target current value of 0x0A is sent, i.e. "disable motor", but just speculation at the moment.

 ## Status